-However, the test structure, nature of questions, and time available per question are not the same across the two tests.
 Therefore, you should not attempt the two tests simultaneously or immediately next to each other.
 You have to leave a gap of at least 4-6 weeks between the two tests.
 After you have done your basics, decide which of the two you want to attempt first.
 Then focus exclusively on that test for about 6 weeks.
 Once done, move on to the other test.
 This is absolutely necessary because otherwise, you will not get into the rhythm of the test.

 It doesn’t really matter which one you choose to attempt first.
 Set GMAT in the first position in your priority list as GMAT allows you another attempt after a cooling period of 16 days, so in case things don’t go well the first time round, you can always come back to the GMAT after you are done with the CAT attempt.

 Let’s reiterate, while in the GMAT the exam is a computer adaptive test with every right answer the difficulty level increases for the next section.
 This is also the reason why you cannot skip questions in the GMAT, so you will not be able to afford to have gaps in your preparation.
 You might get away with not learning Probability for the CAT since there is no penalty for a missed question.
 You do not have this luxury in the GMAT.
 The good news is, so long as you have a solid foundation and are comfortable with the basics, you should be able to answer any question in the GMAT.
 Hence preparing for the Quant section of CAT alone won’t prepare you for the GMAT and vice versa.
 You will need to draft separate study plans for both the exams so that you don’t miss out on any important topics in any sections of either the GMAT or the CAT.

 The GMAT is significantly different when it comes to the Verbal Section.
 Unlike the CAT, it is a much more consistent, well-conceived and structured exam.
 The verbal section in the GMAT is split across three categories: Reading Comprehension, Sentence Correction, Critical Reasoning.
 In CAT, under the verbal section you will be presented with questions under the following sections- Reading Comprehension, Para-jumbles, Critical Reasoning, Misfit Sentence/Error Corrections, Summary Writing and Para-completion.
 Consequently, the CAT test aims to evaluate you on grammar rules and vocabulary.

 In the following points we’re highlighting a quick review of both:

-- If you are planning for CAT and GMAT parallels, then you have start the preparation by the maximum of April.
+- If you are planning for CAT and GMAT parallely, then you have to start your preparation at the maximum by April.

 - You should target round 1 application deadlines.